AnujPancholi/fullstackopen2020-part5/README.md

 Added a flag to check if the details should be visible in the state, a function as a handler to toggle it, and the button itself that triggers this handler on click.

+## Exercise 5.8

+Added the functionality, however, did not need to send all the blog details, just needed to use `$inc` with 1.
+Also had to make a separate component for showing the likes so that they could be increased in the front end.
+Refreshing the page would sync the latest count from the server.

 ---